ubcchemecar/beginners-tutorial/tutorial-github.md

 5. When you're done, click 'Preview Changes' to make sure that the formatting is correct.
 6. Type in a description and click the green 'Commit Changes' button.

 Side note: Markdown is a way to style text in GitHub files.
 The `.md` extension in these tutorials stand for Markdown.
-Here are common syntax:
+Here are some examples of common syntax:

 ```
 # A single hashtag is an <h1> tag